More Bangladeshis found in Thailand on human trafficking route

 The first group discovered in a rubber plantation in Takua Pa district on Saturday comprised 38 men from Bangladesh and 15 Rohingya, a mostly stateless Muslim minority from western Myanmar.

-They have been moved to a shelter in neighboring Ranong province while their cases are investigated by Thai authorities ahead of possible repatriation.
+They have been moved to a shelter in neighbouring Ranong province while their cases are investigated by Thai authorities ahead of possible repatriation.

 The remainder were discovered on Monday, and of those 79, one was a Burmese national and the rest from Bangladesh.
 They are now in the local district office.